KalininVD/Orders-Payments/README.md

 ## Architecture & Design Patterns

-The system is built upon a modern, robust set of architectural principles and design patterns to ensure scalability, maintainability, and reliability.

 ### High-Level Architecture

 -   **Microservices Architecture:** The system is decomposed into independent, deployable services (`OrdersService`, `PaymentsService`) with a single point of entry via an **API Gateway** (implemented with YARP).
--   **Database-per-Service:** Each microservice has its own private PostgreSQL database, ensuring loose coupling and independent data management.
+-   **Database-per-Service:** Each microservice has its own private PostgreSQL database, ensuring independent data management.

 ### Core Application Design

 -   **Clean Architecture:** Each service follows a strict separation of concerns, with dependencies directed inwards.
 This isolates business logic from external frameworks and technologies.
-    -   **Domain Layer:** Contains rich domain entities (`Order`, `Account`) that encapsulate business rules and protect their own state (invariants).
+    -   **Domain Layer:** Contains domain entities (`Order`, `Account`) that encapsulate business rules and protect their own state (invariants).
 This follows the **Domain-Driven Design (DDD)** principle of a Rich Domain Model.
     -   **Application Layer:** Orchestrates the use cases of the application.
 It is built upon the **CQRS (Command Query Responsibility Segregation)** pattern, using **MediatR** to separate commands (state-changing operations) from queries (data-retrieval operations).
     -   **Infrastructure Layer:** Contains implementations for external concerns, such as database access (**Repository Pattern** and **Unit of Work Pattern** with Entity Framework Core) and message bus integration.
-    -   **Web API Layer:** The entry point for external requests, containing thin controllers that delegate all work to the Application Layer.
+    -   **Web API Layer:** The entry point for external requests, containing thin controllers that delegate all work to the Application Layer and return RESTful responses in JSON format.

 ### Reliability and Messaging Patterns

-To ensure data consistency and reliable communication in a distributed environment, the project heavily relies on advanced messaging patterns implemented with **MassTransit** and **RabbitMQ**.
+To ensure data consistency and reliable communication in a distributed environment, the project relies on messaging patterns implemented with **MassTransit** and **RabbitMQ**.

 -   **Saga Pattern (Choreography-based):** The entire order processing flow is implemented as a Saga.
 There is no central orchestrator; instead, services communicate by publishing and subscribing to events. `OrdersService` initiates the Saga by publishing a payment request, and `PaymentsService` continues it by publishing a payment result, ensuring the entire business transaction either completes successfully or fails gracefully.
 -   **Transactional Outbox:** This pattern guarantees that a message is sent to the message broker **if and only if** the corresponding database transaction is successfully committed.
 When an order is created, the `Order` entity and the `OrderPaymentRequest` message are saved atomically.
 This prevents scenarios where an order is saved but the payment request is never sent.
 -   **Transactional Inbox (Idempotent Consumers):** This pattern ensures that incoming messages are processed **exactly once**.
 MassTransit uses an `InboxState` table to track received messages.
 If a message is delivered more than once (e.g., due to a network issue), the consumer will process it only the first time, preventing duplicate operations like charging a customer twice for the same order.
--   **At-Most-Once / Exactly-Once Semantics:** The combination of the Transactional Outbox and Inbox patterns effectively achieves **exactly-once** message processing, fulfilling and exceeding the project requirements.
+-   **Exactly‑Once Semantics for Account Withdrawals:**
+    - Optimistic concurrency is enforced on the `Account` entity via a `RowVersion` (`Version` `byte[]` column) configured in _EF Core_.
+    - In `OrderPaymentRequestConsumer`, the account is loaded, `Withdraw(amount)` is called, and then `SaveChangesAsync()` is invoked.
+    - `DbUpdateConcurrencyException` triggers a retry (up to $3$ attempts with a small random delay).
+    - `OrderPaymentSucceeded` event is published only after a successful transaction commit.
+    This approach guarantees that each withdrawal is applied **exactly once** at the database level - even under high contention - and prevents publishing a success event unless the funds were truly deducted.

 ### Other Implemented Patterns